joonassandell/rebirth-wordpress-project/PROJECT.md

 #### `$ make up`

+Starts Docker containers.
 Use this to resume developing after installing the project.
-Starts Docker containers (your development environment).

 #### `$ make stop`